tylerlong/slim_text/README.md

 ## todo list

-10. i18n
-    1. do it if it is easy!
-    2. refer to "Minimal Localized Hosted App" on this page: http://developer.chrome.com/extensions/samples.html
 13. update the old editor_in_chrome project and tell the users that they should switch to this project.
     1. do this after publishing Slim Text to public, postpone
 35. can define filters, do not show some kind of files